VitthalGupta/ITSAUTO/README.md

 ### Step 5

-  > Reconnection after 5 mins: <br\>
+  > Reconnection after 12 hours: <br\>
-  > This part would comprise of logging out of the network, by initializing the logout command in the url and connecting back using step 3.
+  > This process will ensure that there is a proper internet connection available, if not then the application will try to reconnect to the wifi network.
+This process will be repeated every 12 hours.
+During this time the application will also check for any updates to the script and will update the script if any updates are available.
+It will also reconnect to the wifi network if the connection is lost.

 ### Important Note